willstepp/writings/hunger/hunger.md

 They are worried about their bets, that’s all.

-Tye looked towards the field and saw Mohe was trying to get the attention of a group of girls who sat in a circle.
+Tye looked towards the field and saw Mohe was trying to get the attention of a group of girls who sat in a circle under a tree, sewing bead necklaces.
+Leoti was among them.
+She glanced back towards Mika and Tye.

-Mohe seems pleased.
+Mohe is fond of Leoti.
+Are you going to let that happen?

 I don’t care.

 His friend dropped his own spear in front of Mika.

 Use mine.
 Challenge him again.
-I want to see the look on his face when you prove to him it was just bad luck.
+I want to see the look on his face when you prove it was just bad luck.

 Mika looked at his friend.

 My spear is good.
 See for yourself.

 Tye picked up the spear and examined it.
-He felt all the leather straps and ran his hand along the spine.
+He felt the leather straps and ran his hand along the spine, looking for imperfections.

-He agreed, Your spear is good.
+He agreed.
+Your spear is good.
 No splinters.
 No warp.
 But how did you lose to Mohe?

+I tell you my head is not right.
+I cannot stop thinking about my father.

+His friend nodded.
+Tye’s brother had died in a hunting accident two summers ago so he understood loss.

+It will get better, Tye said.
+He rose and clasped on hand on his friend’s shoulder and looked him in the eyes.
+You are the best tchungkee thrower of them all.

+Tye left to join a game of dice across the field but then shouted over his shoulder, Except for me!

+Mika grinned.

+Soon another round of tchungkee started and Mohe took the lead in points since Mika did not feel like playing anymore.
+His friends were disappointed.
+The gambling elders gave up on him and placed their bets on Mohe instead.
+Mika watched the game from the sidelines for awhile longer then went to find his mother.

+Ama was outside their summer house teaching a group of young girls how to flesh deer hides for tanning.
+She was old but still strong.
+When she scraped the broad flint blade across a hide draped along a flat wooden incline she moved like a woman twenty years younger than she was.
+The girls each took turns and were not nearly as quick and efficient as Ama, but they were learning and Mika’s mother was patient with them.

+When she saw her son approach she wiped her hands on a cloth and embraced him.
+That look of pity she always gave him was present and though Mika still resented it he wanted her counsel.

+Mama, I am sad.

+Let us talk, his mother said.

+She told the girls to keep up the work and to finish the hide they were working on and then they could take a break.
+This renewed their enthusiasm.

+Mika and Ama walked together along the road that led out of the village.
+The gates were open this time of year.
+From here they could hear the children playing in the arena, their laughter.

+Why are you not in the arena with your friends?

+I was there.
+I lost to Mohe.

+Is that why you are sad?

+No, mama.

+Of course it isn’t.
+Ama looked at him with understanding.
+Now tell me what is wrong, my son.

+Mika was upset to the point of tears.
+He wondered if he should tell his mother everything, her eyes so full of compassion.
+She wanted him to be happy.
+But he could not tell her.
+Not even her.

+Father asked something of me, the night of his death, a thing I must do.
+So I tell myself Mika this thing can wait.
+There is time enough to do it later.
+But when I try to enjoy the things I did before it is there and there is no joy in those things anymore.

+Mika stopped in the road and his mother did the same.
+He looked towards the far mountains partially hidden by the hills.
+His mother followed his eyes but did not speak or asked him why he looked there.

+I want to play games with my friends again.
+I want it to be like it was before when life was fun and carefree.
+Now there is always the voice of my father.
+It pulls me away from them.

+Ama reached out and feathered the hair that fell into Mika’s eyes.
+This show of tenderness caused a tear to fall and he was ashamed because that was not a thing men did.

+Look at me, Mika.

+He looked.

+My son, your heart is divided.
+You must do what it asks of you or there will be no end to your suffering.
+You must do the thing your father has asked of you.
+Do not be afraid.
+Your friends will still be here.
+You will play games with them again.
+Like it was before.
+But first there must be peace within you.

+Is all that true?
+Mika asked.
+His eyes lifted and he smiled.

+It is.

+Mika and his mother embraced and then returned inside the gates of the village.
+The late afternoon sun shone through the gate poles and lit geometrical shapes on the path where they walked.
+It was time for supper and in the air was an aroma of fresh barbecued fish and bread baking on the fire.

+~